hglee/AlchitryAuFpgaExample/FtClientDotNet/README.md

 ## Read Test

-'TestRead' program receives data from FT600.
-Run 'TestRead' program to receive from FT600.
-Besure to copy dynamic library (.so or .dll) to build directory.
+The 'TestRead' program receives data from the FT600.
+To receive from FT600, run the 'TestRead' program.
+You will need to copy the dynamic library (.so or .dll) into build directory.

 ```
 sudo dotnet run --project TestRead -c Release
 ```

-You can see RX transfer rate if it works properly like this (on ThinkPad T540p, Ubuntu 22.04):
+You can check the RX transfer rate if it works properly as follows (on ThinkPad T540p, Ubuntu 22.04):

 ```
 Number of devices: 1